miriceomni/-nucleus-private-projects/README.md

 Download and build the Omniverse Connect Samples.
 Site to get Connect SDK https://github.com/NVIDIA-Omniverse/connect-samples/releases.
 Use this site to get a pointer to the current archive

-Place this download zip/tar.gz anywhere on the client **local** filesystem.
+Download and build the Omniverse Connect Samples.
+Site to get Connect SDK https://github.com/NVIDIA-Omniverse/connect-samples/releases.
+Use this site to get a pointer to the current archive.
+Place this download zip/tar.gz on client local filesystem.

-> Note: The SDK cannot be installed in a OneDrive location.
+> Note: Windows -> The SDK cannot be installed in a OneDrive location or any other drive other than C:

 <details>
   <summary>Windows</summary>